Taiwanese folk beliefs

-Taiwanese folk beliefs are traditional beliefs widely circulated in Taiwan, including Chinese folk beliefs that combine Taoism, Buddhism, and Confucianism.
-These also include the deification of local heroes and celebrities, Wang Ye worship, and Taiwanese aboriginal Ancestors.
+Taiwanese folk beliefs are traditional beliefs common across Taiwan, including Chinese folk beliefs that combine Taoism, Buddhism, and Confucianism.
+These also include the deification of local heroes and celebrities, Wang Ye worship, Taiwanese aboriginals, and the veneration of ancestors.

-Along with immigrants from the Minnan and Guangdong regions of South China, ancestral spirituality crossed the Taiwan Strait and took root in Taiwan.
-Gradually, folk beliefs with local styles emerged, but by and large, the original Chinese folk gods are still worshipped.
-The second shows that Taiwanese people are full of feelings of tolerance and knowledge, such as worshipping the Japanese soldiers who sacrificed their lives to save the people; the second, such as Ying Gong and Wan Shan Yi in various places, and some are even more spirit, such as Nan Kunshen Dai Some of the latter still retain their original characteristics, while some beliefs (such as Ali-zu beliefs) have been sinicized.
+Ancestral spirituality crossed the Taiwan Strait with immigrants from the Minnan and Guangdong regions of South China, to take root in Taiwan.
+Overall, the original Chinese folk gods are still worshipped, but local beliefs have also emerged or been incorporated, such as worshipping the Japanese soldiers who sacrificed their lives to save the people; the worship of Yinyanggong and Wanshan Ye (萬善爺) in various places, and some temples are more bunrei in spirit, such as Nan Kunshen Dai Temple in Tainan.
+Some local beliefs retain their original characteristics, while some beliefs (such as Ali-zu beliefs) have been sinicized.

 Taiwan is also the most religious region in the Chinese-speaking world, with 93% of people following a mixture of Buddhism, Confucianism, and Taoism, 4.5% Christianity, and 2.5% others.

-Chinese folk religion in Taiwan is framed by the ritual ministry exerted by the Zhengyi Taoist clergy (sanju daoshi), independent orders of fashi (non-Taoist ritual masters), and tongji media.
+Chinese folk religion in Taiwan is shaped by the Zhengyi Taoist clergy (sanju daoshi), independent orders of fashi (non-Taoist ritual masters), and tongji media.
 Taiwanese folk religion has characteristic features, such as Wang Ye worship.
-Even though Falun Gong is banned in China, people in Taiwan are free to practise it.